RobDeNo/knowledge-database/cctc-ctfs/CTF-win-auditing-and-logging.md

-# Windows_Browser_Artifacts_1
-## What Sysinternals tool will allow you to read the SQLite3 database containing the web history of chrome?
+# how to find code in a binary
 Strings - Search for ANSI and UNICODE strings in binaryimages.
 -------------------------------------------
-# Windows_Recent_Files_15
-## What is the registry location of recent docs for the current user?
+# find recent docs of current userr?
 View SG 7.1 Locations HKCU:\Software\Microsoft\Windows\CurrentVersion\Explorer\RecentDocs
 -------------------------------------------
-# Windows_Bam_15
-## BAM settings are stored in different registry locations based on the version of Windows 10.
-What version of Windows 10 is workstation2 running?
-The answer is the 4 digit Windows 10 release (version) number.
+# Find BAM location based on windows version
 ```Powershell
 Get-ComputerInfo | select-object osname,osversion,oshardwareabstractionlayer # This will pull the verison information
 OsName                          OsVersion  OsHardwareAbstractionLayer